As a landlord it’s likely your day to day is filled with tasks.

 Using property management software like Landlord Studio you can quickly and easily stay on top of your accounts, instantly generate professional reports, reconcile with your bank account, and more.

 Common expenses include:

 - Mortgage interest (NOT the mortgage payment itself)

 - Travel expenses to and from your property if the primary purpose is to manage the rental property

 - Legal and professional fees

 Just like it’s important to keep good records of your income and expenses you need to keep detailed records of your mileage.
 The reason being you can claim back against your taxes 58 cents per mile for business miles driven (2019).
 Obviously, if you drive a lot when managing your rentals this can add up to a sizeable amount that can be claimed back against your income tax.

-It’s important that you record; start location, end location, miles traveled and the purpose for the journey.
+It’s important that you record; start location, end location, miles traveled, and the purpose of the journey.

 10. Digital Documents